Hanziness/FocusTide/CONTRIBUTING.md

 ## Submitting pull requests

-AnotherPomodoro is an open software and such it welcomes others to contribute code (fixes or features) to it.
+FocusTide is an open software and such it welcomes others to contribute code (fixes or features) to it.
 Adhering to the following simple rules will help your code get accepted:

 * Before submitting code, please start a discussion (either [on the discussions](https://github.com/Hanziness/AnotherPomodoro/discussions) or the [issues page](https://github.com/Hanziness/AnotherPomodoro/issues)). **Code submitted without prior discussion will likely not be accepted.**
 * Fork the repository. **Don't forget to switch to the `develop` branch after cloning!**